 |Configuration||This tool has no specific configuration requirements.
 It is available as a part of Ubuntu custom distribution.

 Freeplane is part of the Ubuntu GNU/Linux operating system.
 It is also available for download on Windows and Mac operating systems as well.

 |The application on mobiles and tablets||MiMind|

 Overview of Features

-Freeplane allows you to create concept maps, as a textual resource that can be organized graphically, in the form of a map or tree of ideas; it provides a pictorial overview of the concepts, related concepts / sub-concepts for a topic.
-A concept map helps you to create a textual OER with possibilities for linking to additional resources (on your computer as well as on the web), adding annotations as well as images.
+Freeplane allows you to create concept map, as a textual resource that can be organized graphically, in the form of a map or tree of ideas; it provides a pictorial overview of the concepts, related concepts / sub-concepts for a topic.
+Freeplane helps you to create a textual OER with possibilities for linking to additional resources (on your computer as well as on the web), adding annotations as well as images.
 Freeplane allows you to organize and order ideas into a hierarchy connected by lines (edges).
 Nodes can also be linked with free lines (connectors) and labels.
 The concept map can be exported as an image as well as a text document.

 - The application is part of the Ubuntu custom distribution.

 - In case you do not find it on your computer, you can install by typing Freeplane on top search bar in Software Centre(App Grid).

 - If you would like to install through the terminal follow these steps below: